Healing from Trauma: Reframing Our Stories of HurtNov 02, 2018

 Ugh.
 The mere word can cause us to tense up.
 Many of us have strong associations with that word, and for some of us it even has personal reverberations.
 Perhaps we experienced it first-hand and long desperately to put it behind us, and yet we feel unsure of how to move through it.
 Is it even possible to heal from it, when you can’t change what actually happened?

 I am speaking here not as a psychiatrist or psychologist, but rather as a human being who has spent her life fascinated with human emotions, resiliency and wounds of all kinds.
-And while there are some who may find this next statement surprising, I think there is tremendous hope to heal from trauma, and even to heal fully.
+While we often think of trauma as entirely negative, I think there is tremendous hope to heal from trauma, and even to heal to a state that is better than before.
 I believe this hope lies in the ability to be truly seen and heard by those who know how to listen, and also in our ability to proactively write the very personal stories we tell ourselves about our lives, and what we have experienced.

 Not to mention, what about all the parents raising these children, who themselves have been subjected to traumatic experiences, and are now having to parent, oftentimes without adequate emotional, financial, and societal support?
 And many of whom are still carrying the wounds of their own childhood, introducing the additional burden of generational trauma?
 Add to this, the fact that many parents who are dealing with poverty and discrimination have greatly increased rates of exposure to traumatic events - making them even more at risk - and we can begin to understand how prevalent trauma really is, and why many of us believe that "healing from trauma" should be a societal imperative of top priority.